judith-bourque/r-exploration/notes.md

 # Workflow

+Programs

+-   R
+-   RStudio
+-   GitHub: git repository
+-   GitBash: command line

 New project setup

-1. Clone repository from GitHub
+1. Create and clone repository from GitHub
-2. Create R project
+2. Create .Rproject
 3. Use `renv::init()` to initialize renv with a new or existing project.
 Enter autorisations needed.
+4. Set up .gitignore

+File and folder structure

+-   /code: contains .R files
+-   /graphs: contains graphs
+-   README.md: describe the project

-## Renv
+# Renv

 Your project may make use of packages which are available from remote sources requiring some form of authentication to access.
 Usually, either